googlesamples/unity-jar-resolver/README.md

    * Bump the plugin version variable `pluginVersion` in `build.gradle`
    * Update `CHANGELOG.md` with the new version number and changes included in the release.
+   * Build the release using `./gradle release` which performs the following:
+      * Updates `play-services-resolver-*.unitypackage`
+      * Copies the unpacked plugin to the `exploded` directory.
-   * `git commit --amend -a` to pick up all modified files in the tree.
+      * Updates template metadata files in the `plugin` directory.
-     The GUID of all asset metadata is modified due to the version number change.
+        The GUIDs of all asset metadata is modified due to the version number change.
 Each file within the plugin is versioned to allow multiple versions of the plugin to be imported into a Unity project which allows the most recent version to be activated by the Version Handler component.
+   * Create the release commit and tag the release using `./gradle gitTagRelease` which performs the following:
+     * `git add -A` to pick up all modified, new and deleted files in the tree.
+     * `git commit --amend -a` to create a release commit with the release notes in the change log.
+     * `git tag -a RELEASE -m "version RELEASE"` to tag the release.